ajLapid718/CodeWars-Problems/Authored-Katas/02-High-Stakes-Binary-Blackjack/README.md

 From there, another twist unfolds.
 The player has to figure out if his or her hand results in: Classic Blackjack!, Remixed Blackjack!, Super Blackjack!, Bust!, 21! or Unlucky!

 - A hand that achieves the outcome of Classic Blackjack! means that the first two cards of the hand have added up to the value of 21 the way it is calculated in traditional blackjack, with a 10 and an 11.
-This can only happen in a two-card hand.
-Again, this can only occur in a two-card hand.
+This can only happen in a two-card hand, much like the way it happens in traditional blackjack.

 - A hand that achieves the outcome of Remixed Blackjack! means that the first two cards of the hand have added up to the value of 21 in a way that differs from the classical way.